Felixmil/ggplot2-custom-symbols-demo/README.md

-# Demo: use custom symbols in ggplo2
+# Demo: use custom symbols in ggplo2 without showtext